-Disney's The Hunchback of Notre Dame, a dark musical re-interpretation of the 1996 animated film, presented Eagan Summer Community Theatre with a few design challenges.
-In the process of overcoming these challenges, the design team decided to construct a large, looming set and light it up with high-contrast lighting and projection.
+Disney's The Hunchback of Notre Dame, a dark musical re-interpretation of the 1996 animated film, presented Eagan Summer Community Theatre with many design challenges, but one in particular stood out: Creating a looming, oppressive, always-present institution that could, at times, transform into something magical.
+In the process of overcoming this challenge, we decided to construct a large, looming set and light it up with high-contrast lighting and projection.

 Projection in this show was used to substitute certain scenic elements, add ambient texturing and effects to scenes, add virtual spotlights, and amplify existing moving light effects.